Automation, Workers, and Event-Driven Workflows

 Production Failure Modes

 Tutorials show you how to dispatch a job and process it.
 They do not show you what happens when things go wrong at scale.
-These are the failure modes we encounter repeatedly across the 50+ Laravel applications we maintain.
+These are the failure modes that surface repeatedly in production Laravel applications.

 Memory leaks in long-running workers